Suman196pokhrel/react-Todo-Application/README.md

 #Introduction

-This is a simple todo application made using react js.no Databse is connected so all the data is stored on the client side only.Once the page is refreshed all the tasks are cleared out.
+This is a simple todo application made using react js.No Databse is connected so all the data is stored on the client side only.Once the page is refreshed all the tasks are cleared out.